A thermal diode is the pseudonym of semiconductor diodes or Bipolar Junction Transistors (BJTs) when they are employed for thermal management.

 The series resistance of the thermal diode is the next major concern especially when the current variations in the device are frequent.
 The voltage drop due to thermal diode series resistance results in a temperature measurement greater than the actual value.
 The remedy for the temperature errors evolved from the diode parameter variations is to program the offset register of the digital temperature sensor so that the final temperature measurement is close to the actual die temperature.

 The general trend in SoCs is to use a thermal transistor instead of a thermal diode.
-The figure above shows the internal thermal diode, or transistor, leading to the die temperature pin.
 The temperature pin gets internally connected to the emitter-base junction, and the collector-base is connected to the SoC ground.
 The voltage drop across the emitter-base junction ❲VBE❳ gives information about the die temperature which is given to a temperature sensor.
 If overheating is found upon measurement, the SoC calls for interrupts, alarms, or a direct shut-down.

 Whether you choose a ballistic phonon thermal diode, junction thermal voltage diode, or a phase-transition junction thermal voltage diode, this useful component will be a great asset to your work.
 With the help of thermal diodes, you can detect the die temperature and can protect the entire system from heating issues.